sbbe-oficial/sbbe-oficial/README.md

 <div align="justify">

-* Our incipient _Society_ was founded in 2024, and you can learn more about its creation and purpose by reading our [commentary article](https://onlinelibrary.wiley.com/doi/abs/10.1111/zsc.12377) published in the journal [Evolution](https://academic.oup.com/evolut).
+* Our nascent _Society_ was founded in 2024 and already has more than 250 members.
+You can learn more about its creation and purpose by reading our [commentary article](https://onlinelibrary.wiley.com/doi/abs/10.1111/zsc.12377) published in the journal [Evolution](https://academic.oup.com/evolut).

  </div>
 <div align="center">